 While experimenting I found that adding C1 drastically improved the performance of the circuit, without this capacitor the output current did not look too impressive.

-A simple boost converter circuit can be also built using an IC 555 circuit for boosting 5V to 24V, or any other desired level.
+A simple boost converter circuit can be also built using an IC 555 circuit for boosting USB 5V to 24V, or any other desired level.
+The same design can be used for boosting a 3.7V to 24V from a Li-Ion cell.

 The idea looks quite straightforward.
 IC 555 is configured as an astable multivibrator whose frequency is decided by the values of resistors and capacitor at pin#7 and pin#6/2.